We're on a mission to crack clean energy

 Most studies have shown that powering your home with solar could cut your energy bills by as much as 90%.
 90% savings over the duration of your 25-year performance warranty, is a lot of potential savings, so we think it's a no-brainer!
 There is also increasing evidence that solar panels can increase the value of your home, as more and more prospective buyers are looking for homes with renewable technologies already installed.

 Do I need planning permission for solar panels?

 Most installations of solar panels are considered to be a 'Permitted Development' and therefore don't require planning permission.
 However, you should check with your local planning authority if you live in a:

 How do I decide the right size and location for my solar system?

-Shortly after their visit, they’ll send you a proposed design with some options around number of panels, exactly where they can be located on your roof, and an optional upgrade to add a battery to store up any excess solar you generate.
-After that, it’s up to you how green you want to go!
+You can get an initial solar panel recommendation and quote within 30 seconds by answering a few simple questions online.
+After that, it's over to us.
+We’ll send you a proposed design and give you a call to run through some options around the number of solar panels, exactly where they can be located on your roof, and an optional upgrade to add a battery to store up any excess solar you generate.
+Then it’s up to you to decide just how green you want to go!

 What’s involved in a solar panel installation?

 Solar panel installations will almost always require scaffolding to allow our team to safely access the roof.
-An installation job will generally run over a day or two and involves securely fixing your new panels to your roof, wiring up all the associated cables, and then setting up your inverter (which is what takes the electricity generated by your panels and turns it into electricity that can be used in your home).
+An installation job will generally take about 4 days which involves setting up the scaffolding, securely fixing your new solar panels to your roof, wiring everything up and then setting up your inverter (which is what takes the electricity generated by your panels and turns it into electricity that can be used in your home).

-Once that’s all complete, our installers will talk you through a detailed handover and also set you up with a solar monitoring app so you can track how much clean energy you’re generating through the year.
+Once that’s all complete, our installers will talk you through a detailed handover and also set you up with a solar panel monitoring app so you can track how much clean energy you’re generating throughout the year.